ZYSF/gen1cpu/README.md

 Alongside this I've also been working on some compilers and other tools like an assembler and a linker, but these still aren't quite usable yet (or at least don't fit together as a set yet) and some of them will probably need to be rewritten for release.
 So there's a bit more of an ecosystem than just the CPU, at least in prototype form, but as to whether it will all come together as a usable platform in the future I can't give any guarantees yet.

-As for the CPU itself, additional peripherals like a memory management unit (MMU) and floating-point unit would probably be desirable and many internal optimisations are also possible.
+As for the CPU itself, additional peripherals like a memory management unit (MMU) and floating-point unit (FPU) would probably be desirable and many internal optimisations are also possible.
 An obvious optimisation would be to reduce the number of internal stages as much as possible (closer to a conventional RISC design), but this may make it more difficult to add new instructions.

 The basic design should also be applicable to 32-bit implementations but this isn't included as an option in the Verilog code yet.
 An earlier design included an option to change the word and address size but it became more difficult to test since switching modes impacted all the testing scripts too (once the design stabilises it should be easy to add a 32-bit option).